Your AI coding agents are brilliant.

 The world moved on.
 The tools didn't.

-Decisions are invisible — both directions
+Decisions are invisible in both directions

 #eng-backend 3 weeks ago